Hello, I’m Julien…

-Strasbourg-born, Mediterranean-blooded, Paris-, Amsterdam- and Nanjing-educated, I am now based in Melbourne, Australia.
+Strasbourg-born, Mediterranean-blooded, I am now based in Melbourne, Australia.

-I am a certified French agrégé teacher, an alumnus of Ecole Normale Supérieure, Asialink Leaders Program and the THNK School of Creative Leadership, and currently completing a PhD researching the digital ecosystem of Chinese language learning as a global public good in the making.
+I am an alumnus of Ecole Normale Supérieure, Paris-Sorbonne University and Nanjing University.
+I attended executive leadership training with Melbourne University - Asialink in Australia, UN Peace University - Design for Social Impact Leadership in Cambodia, and the Amsterdam THNK School of Creative Leadership in the Netherlands.
+I am currently completing a PhD with Monash University researching the digital ecosystem of Chinese language learning as a global public good in the making.

-My achievements have been acknowledged through various scholarships, grants and honours in France, Australia, China and the Netherlands - including a listing on the Victorian Multicultural Honour Roll in 2016, and the title of New Australian of the year in 2017.
+My achievements have been acknowledged through scholarships, grants and honours in Australia, China and the EU, including a Victorian Public Service Innovation Prize in 2011, a listing on the Victorian Multicultural Honour Roll in 2016, and the title of New Australian of the year in 2017.

-I am always looking for new spaces where challenges arise from cultural confusion, and where new narratives or models are needed to tackle those challenges.
-If you believe that my skills and experience could be put to positive use in your context, please contact me!
+I am always on the look-out for new spaces where confusion stands in the way of peace, justice and human fulfilment, and where new frameworks or narratives are needed.
+If you believe that my skills and experience could be put to positive use in your context, please contact me through the link below!